 Now, we can add to that list a DC quick charging port for the 2012-2014 Toyota Rav4 EV.

 Last night I received the 2019.24.4 software update for our Model 3.
 So this morning I tested Tesla’s CHAdeMO adapter to determine the rate of charge, and see how many miles I’d get and how long it would take to charge from a given SOC.
 Summary: 45 minutes gave me 139 miles of rated range and cost $8.69.
 Tesla’s CHAdeMO adapter is easy to use and provides more charging options for the Model 3.

 Since getting our first electric car 5 years ago we’ve taken our EV on summer road trips.
 Last week we took our first road trip in our Model 3.
 How was it?
 We saw some great sites, interesting history, and beautiful vistas.
 Continue reading →

 In one respect charging an electric car is no different than filling a gas tank: it’s all about storing energy in the car to power its motor.
-We use electricity every day to power and charge all kinds of devices: phones, computers, shavers, televisions etc. But driving an electric powered car is still a new idea for many people so it helps to be familiar with the terms you’ll be using.
+We use electricity every day to power and charge all kinds of devices: phones, computers, shavers, televisions etc. But since driving an electric powered car is still a new idea for many people, it might help to be familiar with the terms you’ll be using, so we’ll cover that first.
 Continue reading →

 This post is short on words, long on pictures to give you an idea of what it’s been like for us to live with the all electric Rav4 EV for the past 5+ years, and how an electric car may fit into your life.
 I initially posted these pics in June 2016, and updated the post in November 2018 to add some pics and a couple thoughts as more affordable, longer range electric cars are showing up on the roads.
 Continue reading →